Rise of the Robots

 The hi-res display is notable because no computer or console coinop-style game displayed in hi-res in 1994.
 However, Rise of the Robots does not scroll its playfield like Mortal Kombat of 1993 does.

 Rise of the Robots graphics were professionally modeled and rendered in Auto Desk's 3D Studio CAD.
 Naturally, the workstation renders needed to be scaled down for use in-game.
-Rise of the Robots cutsenes, backgrounds and sprites are pre-rendered rather than generated in real-time 3D.
+Rise of the Robots cutscenes, backgrounds and sprites are pre-rendered rather than generated in real-time 3D.

 Rise of the Robots requires an i80486DX 66 MHz CPU, 400K of free conventional memory, 4 megs of RAM and 512K of vRAM.